Pengxiang-Huang/Pengxiang-Huang.github.io/_pages/about.md

 About Me
 ======
 Hi there.
-I’m Pengxiang Huang, a Master’s student at Northwestern University, in Electrical and Computer Engineering department.
+I’m Pengxiang Huang, currently a Master’s student at Northwestern University, in Electrical and Computer Engineering department.

+**I am an incoming Computer Science Ph.D. student at University of Rochester.**

 I am broadly interested in program analysis, and my recent research intersects with compilers, security, operating systems, software engineering, and artificial intelligence.